slackapi/bolt-js/README.md

 }
 ```

-If you're running on [Beep Boop][beepboop], these values are stored and added automatically for you, otherwise you'll need to set these properties on `req.slapp.meta` with data retreived from wherever you're storing your OAuth data.
+You'll need to set required properties listed above on `req.slapp.meta` with data retreived from wherever you're storing your OAuth data.
 That might look something like this:
 ```js
 // your database module...
 var myDB = require('./my-db')